 At this point, your dietary choices start to expand somewhat.
-It is still very important to adhere to the guidelines, as your new pouch is still healing and you are adjusting to a new way of eating.
-This diet consists of low-sugar foods that are liquid or will turn to liquid at room or body temperature.
-You should limit your intake to the items listed below.
+It is still very important to adhere to the guidelines, as your new stomach is still healing and you are adjusting to a new way of eating.
+This diet consists of low-sugar foods that are liquid or semi-liquid at body temperature such as hot cereals and low-lactose products.
+You should limit your intake to liquids, and very soft foods.
 This diet permits a gradual transition to more solid foods.
 Again, only eat until you start feeling full.
-Remain on this diet until your medical provider allows you to advance to the Phase III Diet.
+Remain on this diet until your surgeon allows you to advance to the Phase III Diet.